1966 United States gubernatorial elections: Closest races

+Red denotes states won by Republicans.
+Blue denotes states won by Democrats.

 Alabama

 Until 1968, Alabama governors were not allowed two successive terms.
 To circumvent this, Wallace used his wife Lurleen as his stand-in.
 She died in 1968.

 Alaska

 Egan was defeated in 1966, but would be re-elected in 1970 (see 1970 United States gubernatorial elections).

 Arizona

 Arizona operated on governors serving two-year terms until 1970, when Jack Richard Williams was the first governor to be elected to a four-year term.
 He had previously been elected governor for two two-year terms in 1966. and in 1968.
 Arizona made the switch official from two-year to four-year terms in 1968 with an amendment.

 Arizona not only adopted a four-year term for governors starting in the general election of 1970, but also adopted a two consecutive term limit in 1992.

 Arkansas

 Arkansas had two-year terms for governors until 1984, when they switched to four-year terms with Amendment 63.

 Winthrop Rockefeller was elected the first Republican governor since Reconstruction.
 He became the first Republican governor of any former Confederate State since Alfred A. Taylor of Tennessee was defeated in 1922.